-Recently, we made homemade marshmallows (recipe below) with a couple of friends over Zoom.
 I'd been telling Susan that homemade marshmallows are nothing like store-bought and once you've made them, there's no turning back.
 I was right.
+We made homemade marshmallows (recipe below) with a couple of friends over Zoom.
 We had an absolutely delightful Zoom with our friends Pam and Hillary.

 Homemade marshmallows made over a Zoom call with friends.

 These videos have been a lifeline in year that defies description.
 We look forward to when we can cook alongside each other, but for now, Twins Talk Food helps fill the void.

 Here are a couple of the recipes we've talked about in our videos.